nDerroitte/discordpy-wow-bots/README.md

 # Bot stuff

-This is a repo about me, making a bot to optimise a World of Warcraft gold boosting community generating hundreds of milions of gold, in a shitty way.
+This is a repo about making a bot to optimise a World of Warcraft gold boosting community generating hundreds of milions of gold, in a shitty way.

 ## How it works